Tammy Leibl

-Tammy Leibl (aka Tammy Webb; Tammy June Webb-Liley; and Tammy Liley, born March 5/6, 1965 in Long Beach, California) is a retired American female indoor volleyball and beach volleyball player.
+Tammy Leibl (aka Tammy Webb; Tammy June Webb-Liley; and Tammy Liley, born March 5/6, 1965) is a retired American female indoor volleyball and beach volleyball player.
 She played college volleyball at Arizona State University and won the bronze medal with the U.S. national team at the 1992 Summer Olympics.

 Olympics and national team

 Tammy joined the U.S.A.
 National Volleyball team in 1987 and was a member of the team for ten years, retiring in 1996.
 Tammy played in 3 Olympic Games including Seoul (1988) Barcelona (1992) and Atlanta (1996) all under head coach Terry Liskevych.
 Tammy was team captain from 1993–1996 and was the first American women to play in over 400 international matches.

-Her Olympic teammates include: Caren Kemner, Laurel Kessel, Liz Masakayan, Jayne McHugh, Melissa McLinden, Kim Oden, Keba Phipps, Kim Ruddins, Angela Rock, Liane Sato, Janet Cobbs, Tara Cross-Battle, Lori Endicott, Ruth Lawanson, Elaina Oden, Paula Weishoff, Teee Williams, Yoko Zetterlund, Kristin Klein, Bev Oden, Danielle Scott and Elaine Youngs.

-Some other noteworthy events Tammy’s career include:
+Some other noteworthy events Tammy’s career include the following: